 Vatican Council I (1869-1870) lasted barely eight months and produced only two documents.
 The document Pastor Aeternus deeply reconfigured the government of the Church on the basis of the universal jurisdiction of the pope.
 As we are now approaching the 150th anniversary of that event we can ask: How has the papal-centered government fared over the centuries?
 Did Vatican II initiate significant changes in the ecclesiastical government?
 In light of these councils, how should we evaluate the scandals and the fragmentation of episcopal governance in the Church?

 John W. O’Malley, S.J. is University Professor of Theology at Georgetown University.
 He received his PhD in History from Harvard University in 1965.
 He has received many academic honors, including twenty honorary degrees, eight best-book prizes, and in 2016 the Centennial Medal from the Graduate School of Harvard University, “the school’s highest honor.”
 From 1979 until 2006, John O’Malley was Distinguished Professor of Church History at the Weston Jesuit School of Theology and since then has been at Georgetown University.
 In 1995, he was elected to the American Academy of Arts and Science and in 1997 to the American Philosophical Society.
 His best-known book is The First Jesuits, Harvard University Press, 1993, now in twelve languages.
-Three of his most recent books with Harvard Press are: What Happened at Vatican II, 2008; Trent: What Happened at the Council, 2013, and Vatican I: The Council and the Making of the Ultramontane Church, 2018.
-In the spring 2019, Harvard will publish When Bishops Meet: An Essay Comparing Trent, Vatican I, and Vatican II.
+His most recent books with Harvard Press are: What Happened at Vatican II, 2008; Trent: What Happened at the Council, 2013; Vatican I: The Council and the Making of the Ultramontane Church, 2018; and When Bishops Meet: An Essay Comparing Trent, Vatican I, and Vatican II, 2019.

 Joseph G. Mueller, S.J. is Associate Professor of Theology at Marquette University, where he has taught since 1999.
 He holds an STD and STL from the Centre Sèvres in Paris and specializes in ecclesiology and early Christian theology, especially the Church order literature of the first five centuries and its Old Testament exegesis.
 Fr.
 Mueller's book, L'Ancien Testament dans l'ecclésiologie des Pères: Une lecture des Constitutions apostoliques, was published in 2005.
 He has published articles on priests and presbyters in antiquity and early Christianity, both for Reallexikon für Antike und Christentum, as well as an article on the Christology and fundamental theology in the first volume of Benedict XVI’s trilogy on Jesus, for Nova et Vetera, and is currently working on a book-length treatment of the ancient Church order tradition.